tinmarino/try/README.md

 # Quotes

 * Spare your brain
-* The right to disobey, to do it your way, to think then exist
 * Where niceness is received as weakness ...
 * There is no true heroes in victory
 * Fuzz